 12 national parks you’ve never heard of

-We’re pretty spoilt for choice when it comes to national parks in Queensland, and no doubt each and every Queenslander you speak to will have a favourite pick when the itch to escape to Mother Nature succumbs.
+We’re pretty spoilt for choice when it comes to national parks in Queensland.
+No doubt each and every Queenslander you speak to will have a favourite pick when the itch to escape to Mother Nature beckons.

 Being the second largest state in the country, you can bet there are a few beauties that have slipped under the radar.